or810/MachineLearning/README.md

 # MachineLearning
-An implementation from scratch of NeuralNetworks.
+An implementation From Scratch of NeuralNetworks in Java.